kevinstuffandthings/timeboss/README.md

 The examples above are just samples.
 Try different periods, operators, etc. All of the non-week-based operations will work similarly on the `TimeBoss::Calendars::Gregorian` calendar.

 ### REPL
-To open a REPL for the broadcast calendar, use the `tbsh` executable, or the `timeboss:calendars:broadcast:repl` rake task.
+To open a [REPL](https://repl.it/github/kevinstuffandthings/timeboss) locally for the broadcast calendar, use the `tbsh` executable, or the `timeboss:calendars:broadcast:repl` rake task.

 For the Gregorian calendar (or any other implemented calendars), supply the name on the command line.
 - `tbsh gregorian`